bnb-chain/greenfield-cmd/README.md

 rpcAddr = "https://gnfd-testnet-fullnode-tendermint-us.bnbchain.org:443"
 chainId = "greenfield_5600-1"
 ```
-The command tool can also support other networks besides the test network.
+The command tool can also support other networks besides the test net.
 you can replace the content of a custom config file in the default config directory with config.toml or
 run command with "-c filepath" to set the custom config file.